This Article Features the Top 30 Schools With Online CRNA Programs

 Certified Registered Nurse Anesthetists (CRNAs) are vital to the healthcare world.
 These professionals are trained to deliver anesthesia to patients during medical procedures and surgery.
 From routine procedures to life-threatening situations, CRNAs are crucial.
 Each year, they successfully give roughly 43 million anesthetics to patients in hospitals, physicians’ offices, and other healthcare settings in the United States.

 Much of the education for a Certified Registered Nurse Anesthetist degree requires hands-on clinical hours.
 However, many classes can be taken online.
 This has led to many colleges offering online nurse anesthetist programs.
-Online CRNA programs used Hybrid and online formats that allow you to keep working your current job.
+Online CRNA programs use Hybrid and online formats that allow you to keep working your current job.
 This means you do not need to sacrifice your career or income.
 At online CRNA schools, classes can be taken during non-working hours and at your own pace.

 Beginning in 2025, all entry-level nurse anesthetists will be required to hold a doctorate in anesthesia.
 This means new CRNA students pursuing a graduate degree in this field will need to enroll in a doctoral program.
 This article reflects that change.
-This list includes the 30 best CRNA schools with online (or hybrid) programs.
+This list includes the 15 best CRNA schools with online (or hybrid) programs.
 And all of the graduate degree programs on our list are Doctorates.

 Methodology for the Top Online CRNA Programs